11 Products Every Solo Traveler Should Have on Hand

 First thing's first: If you've never traveled solo before, get planning!
 There's nothing more eye-opening than discovering a new destination alone; you get to do what you want when you want, you'll meet more people, and you'll learn a whole lot about yourself in the process.
 Of course, whether you're just kicking off your solo travel career or you're a veteran lone globetrotter, there are some things—for safety's sake—that you'll want to have on hand.
 From portable power banks and eAlarms to first aid kits and anti-theft backpacks, here are 11 items to consider securing pre-vacation.

 TSA-approved and compliant with most airlines’ new rules regarding smart luggage, this 360 spinner from Away is still the industry standard.
-Now with an ejectable battery and a built-in nylon front pocket for everything you reach for most—as well as their standard USB charger, TSA-approved lock, and scratch resistant exterior—each iteration of the bag just keeps getting better and better.
+Now with an ejectable battery and a built-in nylon front pocket for everything you reach for most—as well as the standard USB charger, TSA-approved lock, and scratch-resistant exterior—each iteration of the bag just keeps getting better and better.

 RELATED: The Best Carry-On Luggage